norskeld/optica/README.md

   - [ ] Parameterized ADTs.
 - [x] Module system.
 - [ ] Standard library (Prelude).
-- [ ] Diagnostic reporting via [codespan] or [ariadne].
+- [x] Diagnostic reporting via [ariadne] (partial implementation).
 - [x] Basic stack-based interpreter.

 Other goodies I would like to implement as well, mostly related to pattern matching capabilities:

-- [ ] Overload-like pattern matching.
 - [ ] Function guards.
 - [ ] `where` clauses.
 - [ ] As-patterns.
 - [ ] Compile patterns to efficient decision trees.

-These are not as important the ones above, I will do research first and implement them later on:
+These are not as important the ones above, I will do research first and (maybe) implement them later on:

 - [ ] Effect system.
 - [ ] REPL with autocomplete and syntax highlighting.